 IPVanish only has one service plan, which can be purchased for three different subscription periods.
 Consumers are rewarded for committing for a longer period of time.
 Subscribers are given the option to get either a one month, three months, or a yearly subscription.

 A subscription to IPVanish is recurring.
 If you do not cancel the VPN at the end of your subscription period - you will automatically be billed the same subscription fee again.

-All subscribers are given a seven-day money back guarantee to change their mind if they wish.
+All subscribers are given a 30-day money back guarantee to change their mind if they wish.
 This is even true of the one-month subscription.

 Consumers can pay for IPVanish in a large number of different ways, which is awesome.
 Credit cards and PayPal are accepted as are some other virtual options.
 However, IPVanish does not accept Bitcoin payments (or any other cryptocurrencies).

 Credit card payments are processed on behalf of IPVanish by the third-party payment handler Chase for most payments.
 WorldPay is used for some international payment types.
 Payments are also handled by Paypal and Apple if you purchase using these options.

 These are reputable payment handlers.
 What's more, having payments managed by a third party means that payment records and subscription records are kept at arm's length from each other - which theoretically has some advantages.

 Ease of Use

 The custom IPVanish apps work well on all of the major operating systems.
 They offer a VPNs for Mac and Windows users and they also support mobile with VPN apps for Android and iOS.
 The mac OS computers and iOS versions later than release 10 do not have access to PPTP (which in reality is good news, because PPTP is out of date and insecure).